Buy Silver from Silver.com

 - Free Shipping Over $3,000 w/ Full Insurance

 - Industry Leading Security and Encryption

 Silver Bullion Investments

-Unlike paper currency that is issued by governments and central banks, silver is backed up by the physical metal itself-and it can be transacted anywhere in the world.
+Unlike paper currency that is issued by governments and central banks, silver is backed up by the physical metal itself — and it can be transacted anywhere in the world.
 In other words, it is a hard and tangible asset.
 This is what makes silver and other precious metals so attractive.
-In addition, silver has only a finite supply which is why the laws of supply and demand are a key factor in precious metals investments today.
+In addition, silver has only a finite supply, which is why the laws of supply and demand are a key factor in precious metals investments today.

 Silver spot prices are extremely important in the buying and selling of precious metals.
-The spot price of silver refers to the price per troy ounce traded on various Commodity Exchanges and is updated every second during market hours.
+The spot price of silver refers to the price per troy ounce traded on various Commodity Exchanges; it is updated every second during market hours.
 The troy ounce has been the standard measurement for precious metals since the 1800s in the US and much longer in other parts of the world.
 Silver prices, like the prices of other precious metals such as gold, are subject to volatile price swings.
-The prices of our silver products is determined by the current spot prices silver, in addition to our premiums for each product.
+The prices of our silver products are determined by the current spot price of silver, in addition to our premiums for each product.
 The current silver spot price is determined by many factors, including but not limited to the state of the economy, futures market, OTC (Over the Counter) market, world events and strength of other currencies.
 At Silver.com, our up to the minute spot prices are provided by Xignite.com, a leading provider of market data cloud solutions.

 What Exactly Is Silver Bullion